- What is Business Aviation?

 IRS Priority Guidance Plan

-Each year the Treasury Department's Office of Tax Policy and the Internal Revenue Service (IRS) issue a Priority Guidance Plan to identify and prioritize federal tax issues that should be addressed through regulations, revenue rulings and other published guidance.
+Each year the Treasury Department's Office of Tax Policy and the IRS issue a Priority Guidance Plan to identify and prioritize federal tax issues that should be addressed through regulations, revenue rulings and other published guidance.
 This allows the government to focus resources on guidance projects that are both important for taxpayers and necessary for effective tax administration.
 While the plan includes priority projects, there is not a specific deadline for completion of each item.
-It is also possible for items to be included on the Priority Guidance Plan for multiple years.
+It is also possible for items to be included on the Plan for multiple years.

-With the release of the plan, NBAA and its Tax Committee will continue meeting with officials at the Treasury Department and IRS to monitor progress on these two important issues.
+NBAA and its Tax Committee will continue meeting with officials at the Treasury Department and IRS to monitor progress on these three important issues.
 Updates will be provided to Members as they become available.

 For more information regarding these issues contact NBAA's Scott O'Brien at (202) 783-9451 or firstname.lastname@example.org.